 Until I was 21 I didn’t really know what my body was doing during my cycle.
 I got my period and moved on.
 I had heard that women ovulated 2 weeks after their period starting, but that was it.
 In the summer after my oldest was born I had had it with my Mirena IUD.
-I had been having cramps that ranged from milk, to putting me on the floor.
+I had been having cramps that ranged from mild, to putting me on the floor.
 It also effected my mood in a negative way.
-So I decided into hormone free birth control.
+So I decided on a hormone free birth control.
 I was skeptical about the copper IUD.
 After my experience with my Mirena, I did not really want something that sat in my uterus.

 I stumbled upon natural family planning.
 I read a lot of material online.
 My friend Melissa was very helpful when I was first figuring it out, by providing me materials to read, answering questions, and has answered questions I have randomly asked since.

 I use the sympto-thermal method of Natural Family Planning.
 It uses cervical fluid, and your basal body temperature (your temperature right upon waking) to determine fertility.
 How does it determine fertility?
 Science.
 Women’s bodies are so cool.
 When a woman ovulates her temperature rises.When you collect this data, you can get some really useful information from it.

 So why does a woman’s temperature change when she ovulates?
 Hormones.
 There are 4 different hormones involved in a woman’s menstrual cycle.
 The first is the Follicle Stimulating Hormone, which is released by the pituitary gland.
 (Which is in the brain.)
 Girls are born with the number of eggs in their ovaries they will have for their lifetime.